kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 None are ready for usage right now, but they are being worked on.
 Check the development channels in [Discord][discord_link] to see how people are getting on, and feel free to join in if you're a programmer!

-#### Q: What happend to RainBorg/Raindance?

-  A: They were both discontinued due to them being gamed and exploited.
-RIP.

 #### Q: How do I register my wallet on Discord?